VeraLiconaResearchGroup/academic-kickstart/content/tools/discreetest.md

 tags = ["data-discretization", "boolean-networks"]

 # Tool summary to display on homepage.
-summary = "TEDIE is a two-step evaluation method for ranking discretization methods for time-series data"
+summary = "DiscreeTest is a two-step evaluation method for ranking discretization methods for time-series data"

 # Optional image to display on homepage.